 - 11:33AM - Driver introductions

-Seating at the Indy 500 covers 90% of the track.
-Sections H, C, The Paddock, and A provide a great view of the main straight.
-Sections B, E SW Vista give a great sightline into drivers coming out of turn 1.
-S Vista, G, SE Vista and the VIP Suites hug Turn 2.
-Coming off the back straight the Northeast Vista hugs the entirety of turn 3 and is a great spot to see overtaking as the driver’s power through the back.
-North Vista, NW Vista and section J cover turn 4 and drivers coming off the last turn and heading in the front straight and the finish line.
+Seating at the Indy 500 covers 90 percent of the track.
+Sections H, C and A and The Paddock provide a great view of the main straightaway.
+Sections B, E and Southwest Vista give a great sightline into drivers coming out of turn 1.
+South Vista, Southeast Vista, G and the VIP Suites hug Turn 2.
+Coming off the back straightaway the Northeast Vista hugs the entirety of turn 3 and is a great spot to see overtaking as the drivers power through the back.
+North Vista, Northwest Vista and section J cover turn 4 and drivers heading in the front straightaway and the finish line.

 Is there anything I can't bring into Indianapolis Motor Speedway?

-You may bring coolers but nothing over 18 inches by 14 inches in size and that is the same for purses, backpacks and other bags.
+You may bring coolers but nothing over 18x14 in size and that is the same for purses, backpacks and other bags.
 You can bring food and beverages into the raceway but no glass containers are allowed.

 Can I rent scanners at Indianapolis Motor Speedway?